 - Tag management systems offer the opportunity to avoid duplicate tagging, resulting in more accurate measurements of all of your properties.

-- Tag management systems often offer point and click integrations with all of the solutions you’re tagging your website with.
-No need for tons of copy and pasting, just log in and enable each solution!
+- Tag management systems often offer point-and-click integrations with all of the solutions you’re tagging your website with.
+No need for tons of copying and pasting, just log in and enable each solution!

 - Some tag management systems even offer dynamic or targeted content delivery.
 For instance, you may want to change your site’s experience if the visitor is a customer versus a prospect.

 Here’s a great overview infographic of the top 10 benefits of tag management for digital marketers from Nabler.

 - Build your own marketing cloud (BYOMC): This process includes creating a data layer that acts as a common dictionary for digital marketing applications.
 This unifying roadmap can synchronize data among different software packages, even if they don’t directly connect with each other.